 This Handbook has complied list of data and information about diffrent occupations based on research done within United States.
 To use this tool just search for a occupation clicking on the link and then type in a desired occupation into the search bar on the upper right hand side.

-The Career Project.org is a brand new and FREE interactive career research tool that allows you a personal and uncensored look into thousands of real careers and jobs through the eyes of the people who have them.
+The Career Project.org is an interactive career research tool that provides personal and uncensored look into thousands of real careers and jobs through the eyes of the people who have them.
 Each career profile has three sections; an extensive interview with the participant about their job, a detailed personal account of an average day on that job, and "Ask Me" a place where you can ask each participant any additional questions about their career.
 Learn what people really make and do all day, what they really love/hate about their position, how they got their job and what they suggest for you to do to find a similar position and much more!

 Simply register using your Carroll email address to access all Career Project benefits for free!